Fine Books & Collections

 Editor: Rebecca Rego Barry,Editor.

-Email address: letters-at-finebooksmagazine.com
+Email address: rebecca-at-finebooksmagazine.com

 About The Publication:

 “Fine Books & Collections covers a broad range of topics and subjects of interest to book collectors, dealers, librarians, curators, and bibliophiles, from early manuscripts, to modern first editions and fine art, and everything in between.”
 90% freelance.
 Welcomes new writers.
 Circ.
 8K.
 Quarterly.
-Pays on acceptance.
+Pays within 30 days of acceptance.
 Publishes ms 2-3 months after acceptance.
 Buys all rights.
 No reprints.
 Responds within one month.
-Sample copy online here.
 Subscription $19.98, $29.98 Canada; $39.98 other.
-Pays $0.20/word for 500-2000 words.

 Current Needs: